 The best way to develop this ability is to do lots of short phrases, taking time between each one to recenter and come back into deep awareness.
 The more you do it, the deeper you will go!

 Each of us has the ability to feel at different levels, depending on many factors.
 The important thing to remember is that you need to work with what whatever tiny seed you might have.

-Another image you can use is a double exposed picture or video of yourself: the underlying image is you in deep meditation, over which the act of singing is superimposed.
+Also try this image: imagine a double exposed picture or video of yourself.
+The underlying image is you in deep meditation, over which the act of singing is superimposed.
 Try to infuse your singing with the great centeredness, calmness, and receptivity of meditation.
 During every pause, return your body, energy, and consciousness to that deep state as completely as possible.

 One of the wonderful aspects of this practice is that it leads to greater receptivity.
 As we become more centered and aware as we sing, we can relax out of our own egos and begin to open ourselves more and more to our capacity to feel devotion.

 How then, can we sing with more sincere devotion to God?
 By expanding out of our egos and residing ever more completely in our hearts with full awareness.

 When we are performing, there are always two directions for us to go: back toward the ego or upward into our role as channels of Divine Inspiration.
 Even the most seasoned of performers is tempted by this slide back into the ego, for it is a constant, omnipresent pull and temptation, solidified by many years of habit.
 It is amazing to me how this force can lurk about, even in the most uplifted of environments and performances!